 Information on residential lot grading styles and guidelines.

-Information on minimum recommended slopes, drainage swales, and downspout/sump discharge locations.
+Information on minimum recommended slopes, drainage paths, and downspout/sump discharge locations.